mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ### Description

-Section 10 of {{!RFC9420}} details that are required to pre-publish KeyPackages s.t. other clients can add them to groups asynchronously.
-The specification states that KeyPackages generally SHOULD NOT be re-used with the exception of "last resort" KeyPackages.
-Section 16.8 of {{!RFC9420}} further describes last-resort KeyPackages as KeyPackages that are meant to be used if all other KeyPackages have been exhausted.
-The specification, however, leaves it to the application to distinguish between regular and last-resort KeyPackages.
+Section 10 of {{!RFC9420}} details that clients are required to pre-publish KeyPackages s.t. other clients can add them to groups asynchronously.
+It also states that they should not be re-used:

+> KeyPackages are intended to be used only once and SHOULD NOT be reused except
+> in the case of a "last resort" KeyPackage (see Section 16.8).
+Clients MAY
+> generate and publish multiple KeyPackages to support multiple cipher suites.

+Section 16.8 of {{!RFC9420}} then introduces the notion of last-resort KeyPackages as follows:

+> An application MAY allow for reuse of a "last resort" KeyPackage in order to
+> prevent denial-of-service attacks.

+However, {{!RFC9420}} does not specify how to distinguish regular KeyPackages from last-resort ones.
 The last_resort_key_package KeyPackage extension defined in this section fills this gap and allows clients to specifically mark KeyPackages as KeyPackages of last resort that MAY be used more than once in scenarios where all other KeyPackages have already been used.

 The extension allows clients that pre-publish KeyPackages to signal to the Delivery Service which KeyPackage(s) are meant to be used as last resort